Or give us a call at 801-648-7942 to chat with us over the phone

 You Pay Property Taxes with Your Mortgage Payment

 Mortgage lenders are careful with this point.
 When you sign up for a housing loan, the lender charges you, property taxes worth a few months.
-Each month, along with mortgage payment, you pay the fees to the lender, which they keep in an escrow account.
+Unpaid property taxes and foreclosure, each month, along with mortgage payment, you pay the fees to the lender, which they keep in an escrow account.
 They do this to avoid tax foreclosures.
 Many people think of mortgage and home tax as the same thing, which is not valid.
 If you own your home clear & free, you’ll need to pay those taxes yourself.

 You can redeem your home anytime before the final tax sale.
 Bring along the amount for pending taxes, interest rates, and the late payment penalty, and your home will be safe.
 Your payments are first applied to the newest tax payments.
 Let say you owe taxes for five years (2014-2019).
 In that case, your payment is first used to pay the fees of 2019, and that payment won’t resolve the issue for you.
 You’ll need to bring the total amount to avoid the tax foreclosure.